ncherro/unleash-poc/README.md

 ### Spin up our React client

 1. `cd client`
+1. `npm install`
 1. `npm start`

-Visit http://localhost:3000 to see enabled flags.
+Visit http://localhost:3000 to see enabled flags

 Enter a UserID into the input and click 'Reload' to check toggles for different users